ziadahhmed/XOgame/README.md

 # XOgame
-It's a one-player game where the oponent is the computer, made with C++.
+It's a one-player game where the opponent is the computer, made with C++.